astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 letrec : bindmany term (list term * term) -> term.
 ```

 STUDENT.
-Bind many terms into a list of terms and a term, I guess `*` is for tuples...
+Bind many terms into a list of terms and a term.
+I guess `*` is for tuples...
 Is
 the first element the definitions and the second element the body?

 ADVISOR.
 Yes -- so, for this expression ...